"In the Dust of the Rabbi": Living as a Disciple of Jesus

 - Discuss together.

-It’s astonishing that of the thousands of Jewish people in his day, Jesus chose a man like Peter to
+It’s astonishing that of the thousands of Jewish people in his day, Jesus chose a man like Peter to be his disciple.

 Peter did not come with an impressive resume.
 He did not stand out for being among the smartest or holiest or most gifted or talented people of his time.
 Nor did he hold any position of leadership among the Jews: He was not a priest.
 He wasn’t part of the elite ruling class.
 Nor was he a religious expert like the Pharisees.
 He was just an ordinary, uneducated fisherman working on the shores of the Sea of Galilee.